36wish/magic-clipboard/README.md

 ## Features

-- Automatically applies regex patterns to text when pasting with Ctrl+Shift+V (Cmd+Shift+V on Mac).
+- Automatically applies regex patterns to text when pasting with Ctrl+Shift+V (Ctrl+V on Mac).
 - Customizable regex patterns, replacements, and conditions.
 - Condition checking for both file and line scopes.

 ## Usage

 1. Copy text to your clipboard.
-2. In VSCode, use Ctrl+Shift+V (or Cmd+Shift+V on Mac) to paste.
+2. In VSCode, use Ctrl+Shift+V (or Ctrl+V on Mac) to paste.
 The extension will automatically modify the text based on your configured rules.

 ## Default rules